nhn/tui.chart/docs/en/chart-bar.md

 ![image](https://user-images.githubusercontent.com/35371660/108007745-0ccf5980-7042-11eb-8eb8-ae7ed497c939.png)

-## colorByCategories 옵션
+## colorByCategories

 Each `series` can have `colorByCategories` option.
 The `colorByCategories` option determines whether to paint the bar color of the chart differently based on the categories.
-The default is `false`.
+The default value is `false`.

 ```js
 const data = {